fredo0522/ProjectED/README.md

 # ProjectED
-A pseudo-interpreter for Mozart language write in C++.
+A pseudo-interpreter for Mozart language writen in C++.

 ## Authors:
   - Luis Alfredo Rodriguez<br>